JamesJOliver/PiGlow_Web_Status/README.md

 sudo apt-get update
 ````

-Now enable the ic2 driver by opening the following file in your faviourt text editor
+Now enable the ic2 driver by opening the following file in your Favourite text editor
 ````
 sudo nano /etc/modules
 ````